chevybowtie/wallpaper-calendar/README.md

 # Wallpaper Calendar
 Wallpaper Calendar is a simple command-line utility that allows you to generate a calendar as your desktop wallpaper.
 It supports different styles and layouts, and can be customized to fit your preferences.
+By default, it use a new random image. run it multiple times to generate different wallpapers.

 ## Installation
 To install Wallpaper Calendar, you need to have Python 3.x installed on your system.
 Then, you can clone this repository and install the dependencies: